 The unfortunate fact is my daughter came by this all-or-nothing approach naturally.

-Despite the propensity to hide when I didn’t understand, I was naturally a good student.
-I made the honour roll in every term and got into university with ease.
+Despite the propensity to quit or hide when I didn’t understand, I was naturally a good student.

 This begs the question why?

-Research on growth mindsets and education shows that students varying achievement has to do with them having different goals (3).
-Namely, students with a growth mindset seek out challenges essentially to build up their academic muscles.
+Students varying achievement has to do with them adopting mastery or performance goals (3, 6).
+Namely, students with a growth mindset seek out challenges to build up their academic muscles.
 Their goals aren’t to appear competent but to master the material.
-In comparison, students with a fixed mindset tended to set performance goals to demonstrate their competence.
+In comparison, students with a fixed mindset set performance goals to demonstrate their competence.

 It made sense.